-It is time to give South Tacoma the consideration it has always deserved but has not yet been receiving, especially since the city is pushing for dense in-fill housing in South Tacoma close to the border of the industrial area, and because our climate is reaching a state-of-no-return if we don't begin making better choices now.
-This is our time to correct these oversights, and our very realistic chance to begin turning South Tacoma into a contemporary green business district of the future, unique to anywhere in Washington State.
+It is time to give South Tacoma and its groundwater aquifer the consideration it has always deserved but has not been receiving, especially since the city is pushing for dense in-fill housing in South Tacoma close to the border of the industrial area, and because our climate is reaching a state-of-no-return if we don't begin making better choices now.
+This is our time to correct these oversights, better protect our precious groundwater resource, and our very realistic chance to begin turning South Tacoma into a contemporary green business district of the future, unique to anywhere in Washington State.